gyuho/learn/doc/etcd_raft_algorithm/README.md

 #### raft algorithm: leader election

-This is a summary of
+This is the summary of
 [§5.2 Leader election](http://ramcloud.stanford.edu/raft.pdf):

 1. *Raft* starts a server as a `follower`, with the new `term`.